Festivals fill the town with people

-Bishamon Festival • All Japan Crying Baby Sumo Tournament (end of April – beginning of May; middle of September)
+Bishamon Festival • All Japan Crying Baby Sumo Tournament (beginning of May)

 This is the national tournament version of the local shrine ritual held by Narushima Mikumano Shrine.
 Two foremen each hold a 6 – 18 month-old baby, yell “Yo, Yo”, and turn their upper body so that the babies face each other.
 The baby who cries first is the loser.
 Babies from all over Japan cry loudly and the sound echoes over the Bishamon Statue site.

 All Japan Wanko Soba Contest (February 11th)